About Peaked Mountain

 Regulations & Advisories

-- Hunting, motorized vehicles, and mountain bikes are prohibited.
+- Hunting, trapping, and motorized vehicles are prohibited.

-- Dogs must be kept under voice control or on a leash at all times and their waste must be removed from the reservation.
+- Dogs must be kept on a leash at all times and their waste must be removed from the reservation.

 138 Butler Road